-- Sweeteners – such as xylitol, stevia, date paste, and brown rice syrup are all the lowest GI substitutes, but should still be eaten in moderation.
+- Sweeteners – such as xylitol, stevia, date paste, and brown rice syrup are all the lowest GI substitutes – not technically whole sugars but still a much healthier alternative, but should still be eaten in moderation.

 THE BAD FATS:

-Now you have an understanding of sugar and the bad sugars in your cupboards let’s move on to FAT.
-Often fat is demonised unfairly, but we still need fats on a healthy diet – just the right kind of fats.
+Now you have an understanding of sugar, and also the bad sugars in your cupboards, let’s move on to FAT.
+Often fat is demonised unfairly, but we still need fats on a healthy diet – just the right kind!

-Trans fats are the bad guys here, which include almost anything deep-fried; plus pretty much ALL junk foods contain trans fats as their primary source of fat for the simple fact it is cheap.
-These cheap fats are made in a factory process that adds hydrogen to vegetable oils to make them more solid (a process that is technically illegal but there are ways around it, so it’s a grey area), but the result of this process makes them very bad for your body.
+Trans fats are the bad guys here and these include almost anything deep-fried, plus pretty much ALL junk foods contain trans fats as their primary source of fat for the simple fact it is cheap.
+These cheap fats are made in a factory process that adds hydrogen to vegetable oils to make them more solid (a process that is technically illegal, but there are ways around it so it’s a grey area) and the end result of this process makes them very bad for your body.